 Personally, I assign less than 50 percent probability to the simulation hypothesis — rather something like in 20 percent-region, perhaps, maybe.
 However, this estimate is a subjective personal opinion and is not part of the simulation argument.
 My reason is that I believe that we lack strong evidence for or against any of the three disjuncts (1) – (3), so it makes sense to assign each of them a significant probability.

 Bostrom’s argument is also distinct from the sceptical hypotheses we saw advanced by Descartes and Putnam.
 Instead of being a sceptical hypothesis, he stresses that the argument is a metaphysical hypothesis (a hypothesis about the fundamental nature of reality), which means that there might be empirical reasons to believe in the proposition that we are living in a computer simulation.
-The philosopher of mind David Chalmers is in agreement with this view about the simulation hypothesis, although he also regards Putnam’s brain in vats thought experiment as a metaphysical hypothesis, not a sceptical one.
+Philosopher of mind David Chalmers agrees with this view about the simulation hypothesis, although he also regards Putnam’s brain in vats thought experiment as a metaphysical hypothesis, not a sceptical one.
 In making the distinction between his simulation argument and sceptical hypotheses, Bostrom notes:

-…the simulation argument is fundamentally different from these traditional philosophical arguments… The purpose of the simulation argument is different: not to set up a skeptical problem as a challenge to epistemological theories and common sense, but rather to argue that we have interesting empirical reasons to believe that a certain disjunctive claim about the world is true.
+…the simulation argument is fundamentally different from brain-in-a-vat arguments.
+The purpose of the simulation argument is different: not to set up a skeptical problem as a challenge to epistemological theories and common sense, but rather to argue that we have interesting empirical reasons to believe that a certain disjunctive claim about the world is true, that is, (1) v (2) v (3).

-Even if a post-human civilisation started the simulation and left it to run its course (similar to deism: the view that God created the universe then left the scene), this still raises questions about the morality of the simulators.
-And if the simulators kept adjusting the ancestor simulation over time or even just surveyed it without interference (but have the ability to alter or halt the simulation), this may imply an even greater degree of moral responsibility and, in turn, moral reprehensibility.
+Even if a post-human civilisation started the simulation and left it to run its course (similar to deism: the view that God created the universe and then left the scene), this still raises questions about the morality of the simulators.
+And if the simulators kept adjusting the ancestor simulation over time or even just surveyed it without interference (while having the ability to alter or halt the simulation), this may imply an even greater degree of moral responsibility and, in turn, moral reprehensibility.

 How Physicists View the Simulation Hypothesis